Junius F. Wells

-Junius Free Wells (June 1, 1854 – April 15, 1930) was the first head of the Young Men's Mutual Improvement Association, an organization which is today the Young Men organization of the Church of Jesus Christ of Latter-day Saints (LDS Church).
-He also was a magazine founder, an author, and the chief organizer of the LDS Church's efforts to build a number of historical monuments in the early 1900s.
+Junius Free Wells (June 1, 1854 – April 15, 1930) was the first head of the Young Men's Mutual Improvement Association, an organization that today is the Young Men organization of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+He also was a magazine founder, an author, and the chief organizer of the LDS Church's efforts to build several historical monuments in the early 1900s.

 Early life and education

 Born in Salt Lake City, Utah Territory, Wells was the son of LDS Church leader Daniel H. Wells and his fourth wife, Hannah Corrilla Free.
 He studied at the University of Deseret.

 On 17 June 1879 Wells married Helena Middleton Fobes.

 Young Men's Mutual Improvement Association leadership

 In 1875, church president Brigham Young organized the Young Men's Mutual Improvement Association.
 The first implementation of the organization was in the Salt Lake 13th Ward, with Junius F. Wells as president.
 Among his counselors was Heber J. Grant.

 In 1876, Young selected Wells to lead the organization throughout the church.
 In 1880, John Taylor released Wells from his duties and revised the leadership of the YMMIA, appointing Wilford Woodruff as the general superintendent.
 After Wells's release, the church's organization for young men would be led by general authorities of the church until 1935.